kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

 ---
 ### Introduction

 This will be just a quick little follow-up to the last [post](/posts/2025-08-25-clustering-the-cookbook-a-taste-of-unsupervised-learning) where we created a model and some saved data for returning recipes with similar ingredients.
-In this post, we'll create an endpoint for the model and return recipes based on the ingredients passed in using FastAPI.
+In this post, we'll create an endpoint for the model and return recipes based on the ingredients passed to the FastAPI endpoint.

 ### Setup Script